spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/implement-publish-and-synchronization.md

     link: docs/scos/dev/back-end-development/data-manipulation/data-publishing/synchronization-behavior-enabling-multiple-mappings.html
 ---

-To implement *Publish and Synchronize* in your code, perform the following steps:
+To implement *Publish and Synchronize* in your code, follow these steps:

 ## 1. Create Publish module